 My 26-year-old coworker who drives a brand-new Camaro and eats out every day, for example, readily admits that he just recently achieved zero net worth after being saddled with student loan debt for many years.

-Like me, Prachi’s parents are first-generation immigrants.
+Like me, her parents are first-generation immigrants.
 They came here from Mumbai, India to seek the American Dream.
 I love to learn about their stories as well.

 Let’s hear what she has to say.